Associate Dean: Paul Clay

 Advising Coordinator: Paul Clay, Associate Dean

-The learning outcomes of the Business Administration degree program are designed so that students will:
+The learning outcomes of the Economics degree program are designed so that students will:

 - Demonstrate knowledge in the field of study:

 a.
-Objective 1 - Knowledge of the economy, the principles of modern business, and organizational practices.
+Objective 1 - Knowledge of the economy, the principles of economics.